microsoft/appcenter-sdk-apple/README.md

     Go over to the Sonoma portal, click on "Microsoft Azure Project Sonoma".
 Under "My apps", click on the app that you want the SDK to set up for.
 Then click on "Manage app" and make note of the "App Secret" value.

-2. **Start the SDK:**  Sonoma provides developers with two modules to get started – Analytics and Error Reporting.
-In order to use these modules, you need to opt in for the module(s) that you'd like, meaning by default no modules are started and you will have to explicitly call each of them when starting the SDK.
-Insert the following line inside your app's main activity class' `onCreate` callback.
+2. **Add `import` statements:**  You need to add import statements for Core, Analytics and Crashes module before starting the SDK.
+Open AppDelegate.m file and add the following lines at the top of the file below your own import statements.

     **Objective-C**
     ```objectivec
-    Sonoma.start(getApplication(), "{Your App Secret}", Analytics.class, ErrorReporting.class);
+    @import Sonoma;
+    @import SonomaAnalytics;
+    @import SonomaCrashes;
     ```

     **Swift**
     ```swift
-    Sonoma.start(getApplication(), "{Your App Secret}", Analytics.class, ErrorReporting.class);
+    import Sonoma
+    import SonomaAnalytics
+    import SonomaCrashes
     ```

+3. **Start the SDK:** Sonoma provides developers with three modules to get started – Core (required), Analytics and Crashes.
+SonomaCore is the required framework and amke sure it's added in your project.
+In order to use Sonoma services, you need to opt in for the module(s) that you'd like, meaning by default no modules are started and you will have to explicitly call each of them, both Analytics and Crashes when starting the SDK.
+Insert the following line to `start` the SDK in your app's AppDelegate.m class in `didFinishLaunchingWithOptions` method.

+    **Objective-C**
+    ```objectivec
+    [SNMSonoma start:@"{Your App Secret}" withFeatures:@[[SNMAnalytics class], [SNMCrashes class]]];
+    ```

+    **Swift**
+    ```swift
+    SNMSonoma.start("{Your App Secret}", withFeatures: [SNMAnalytics.self, SNMCrashes.self])
+    ```

-The example above shows how to use the `start()` method and include both the Analytics and Error Reporting module.
+The example above shows how to use the `start` method and include both the Analytics and Crashes module.
 If you wish not to use Analytics, remove the parameter from the method call above.
 Note that, unless you explicitly specify each module as parameters in the start method, you can't use that Sonoma service.
-Also, the `start()` API can be used only once in the lifecycle of your app – all other calls will log a warning to the console and only the modules included in the first call will be available.
+Also, the `start` API can be used only once in the lifecycle of your app – all other calls will log a warning to the console and only the modules included in the first call will be available.

 ## 4. Analytics APIs

 * **Track Session, Device Properties:**  Once the Analytics module is included in your app and the SDK is started, it will automatically track sessions, device properties like OS Version, model, manufacturer etc. and you don’t need to add any additional code.
     Look at the section above on how to [Start the SDK](#3-start-the-sdk) if you haven't started it yet.

 * **Custom Events:** You can track your own custom events with specific properties to know what's happening in your app, understand user actions, and see the aggregates in the Sonoma portal.
-Once you have started the SDK, use the `trackEvent()` method to track your events with properties.
+Once you have started the SDK, use the `trackEvent` method to track your events with properties.

     **Objective-C**
     ```objectivec
-    Map<String, String> properties = new HashMap<String, String>();
-    properties.put("Category", "Music");
-    properties.put("FileName", "favorite.avi");

-    Analytics.trackEvent("Video clicked", properties);
+    NSDictionary *properties = @{@"Category" : @"Music", @"FileName" : @"favorite.avi"};
+    [SNMAnalytics trackEvent:@"Video clicked" withProperties: properties];
     ```

     **Swift**
     ```swift
-     Map<String, String> properties = new HashMap<String, String>();
-    properties.put("Category", "Music");
-    properties.put("FileName", "favorite.avi");

-    Analytics.trackEvent("Video clicked", properties);
+    SNMAnalytics.trackEvent("Video clicked", withProperties: ["Category" : "Music", "FileName" : "favorite.avi"])
     ```

-    Of course, properties for events are entirely optional – if you just want to track an event use this sample instead:
+   Properties for events are entirely optional.
+If you just want to track an event use this sample instead:

     **Objective-C**
     ```objectivec
-    Analytics.trackEvent("Video clicked");
+    [SNMAnalytics trackEvent:@"Video clicked"];
     ```

     **Swift**
     ```swift
-    Analytics.trackEvent("Video clicked");
+    SNMAnalytics.trackEvent("Video clicked")
     ```

-* **Enable or disable Analytics:**  You can change the enabled state of the Analytics module at runtime by calling the `Analytics.setEnabled()` method.
+* **Enable or disable Analytics:**  You can change the enabled state of the Analytics module at runtime by calling the `setEnabled` method.
 If you disable it, the SDK will not collect any more analytics information for the app.
 To re-enable it, pass `true` as a parameter in the same method.

     **Objective-C**
     ```objectivec
-    Analytics.setEnabled(false);
+    [SNMAnalytics setEnabled:NO];
     ```

     **Swift**
     ```swift
-    Analytics.setEnabled(false);
+    SNMAnalytics.setEnabled(false)
     ```

-    You can also check, if the module is enabled or not using the `isEnabled()` method:
+    You can also check if the module is enabled or not using the `isEnabled` method:

     **Objective-C**
     ```objectivec
-    Analytics.isEnabled();
+    [SNMAnalytics isEnabled];
     ```

     **Swift**
     ```swift
-    Analytics.isEnabled();
+    SNMAnalytics.isEnabled()
     ```

-## 5. Error Reporting APIs
+## 5. Crashes APIs

-Once you set up and start the Sonoma SDK to use the Error Reporting module in your application, the SDK will automatically start logging any crashes in the device's local storage.
+Once you set up and start the Sonoma SDK to use the Crashes module in your application, the SDK will automatically start logging any crashes in the device's local storage.
 When the user opens the application again, all pending crash logs will automatically be forwarded to Sonoma and you can analyze the crash along with the stack trace on the Sonoma portal.
 Refer to the section to [Start the SDK](#3-start-the-sdk) if you haven't done so already.

 * **Generate a test crash:** The SDK provides you with a static API to generate a test crash for easy testing of the SDK:

     **Objective-C**
     ```objectivec
-    ErrorReporting.generateTestCrash();
+    Sample code here
     ```

     **Swift**
     ```swift
-    ErrorReporting.generateTestCrash();
+    Sample code here
     ```

     Note that this API can only be used in test/beta apps and won't work in production apps.